NewMaxT/NumGuessr/README.md

 To install and run NumGuessr, download and run the .exe file.
 Works only on Windows 10 and later platforms.

+## Cooking the executable with the source code
+You must have .NET 6.0 installed.
+The executable already released are independent and does not need to install any .NET package

 ## Licensing
 ```
 This is free and unencumbered software released into the public domain.